 Lessonly works better if you want to give training of any kind to your employees.

-Confluence with its variety of features and app integration is currently among the best Wikis in this market.
+Confluence with its variety of features and app integration is currently among the Slack wiki in this market.
 If your company is already using other Atlassian products like Jira and JSM then Confluence is an ideal choice to make.
 Using Troopr, you can further configure your Slack integration for Confluence.

 Click here to learn more about Troopr Wiki.